HawToo/brainly-ad-blocker/README.md

 ## Key Features

 - **Seamless Ad Removal:** Say goodbye to distractions!
 Our ad blocker seamlessly eliminates ads from your Brainly interface, allowing you to concentrate on what truly matters - your studies.
-- **Enhanced Compatibility:** We've fine-tuned the ad blocking process to ensure compatibility with the latest updates on the Brainly platform, providing you with a smooth browsing experience.
-- **Easy Integration:** Integrating the Brainly Ad Blocker into your browser is a breeze.
-We've provided comprehensive instructions to make the setup process as simple as possible.

 ## Installation Guide